Robert Burns: Failing health and death

 Latterly Burns lived in Dumfries in a two-storey red sandstone house on Mill Hole Brae, now Burns Street.
 The home is now a museum.
 He went on long journeys on horseback, often in harsh weather conditions as an Excise Supervisor, and was kept very busy doing reports.
 The father of four young children, he was also frequently occupied as a song collector and songwriter.
 As his health began to give way, he aged prematurely and fell into fits of despondency.

 Rumours of intemperance (alleged mainly by temperance activist James Currie) may have been overstated.
 Hard manual farm labour earlier in his life may have damaged Burns's health.

 Burns possibly had a long-standing rheumatic heart condition, perhaps beginning when he was 21, and a bacterial infection, possibly arising from a tooth abscess, may have exacerbated this.

-On the morning of 21 July 1796, Burns died in Dumfries, at the age of 37.

-The funeral took place on Monday 25 July 1796, the day that his son Maxwell was born.
-He was at first buried in the far corner of St. Michael's Churchyard in Dumfries; a simple "slab of freestone" was erected as his gravestone by Jean Armour, which some felt insulting to his memory.
+On the morning of 21 July 1796, Burns died in Dumfries at the age of 37.
+The funeral took place on 25 July, the day that his son Maxwell was born.
+As Burns was a soldier he received a military burial, which included having his Volunteer Corps uniform and sword being placed on his coffin, which was carried by Burns' comrades in the Royal Dumfries Volunteers.
+The Cinque Ports Light Dragoons and Angusshire Fencibles were also present at the funeral, with the former's military band playing the "Dead March" from George Frideric Handel's Saul.
+The Royal Dumfries Volunteers fired three volleys over his coffin before it was deposited into a graveyard in the far corner of St. Michael's Churchyard in Dumfries.
+A simple "slab of freestone" was erected as his gravestone by Jean Armour, which some felt insulting to his memory.
 His body was eventually moved to its final location in the same cemetery, the Burns Mausoleum, in September 1817.
 The body of his widow Jean Armour was buried with his in 1834.